Selma Bajrami: Humanitarian concerts

+Donations and personal contributions

-Following the birth of her son in July 2012, she donated his umbilical cord stem cells to the children's leukemia department at the hospital in Mödling, Austria, contributing to ongoing efforts in treating young patients battling this disease.
+Following the birth of her son in July 2012, Bajrami donated his umbilical cord stem cells to the children's leukemia department at a hospital in Mödling, Austria, contributing to treatment efforts for young patients.

+During the 2015 European migrant crisis, Bajrami personally assisted refugees in Austria.
+She visited a refugee center near Traiskirchen, providing food, clothing, hygiene supplies, and baby necessities to migrants who had recently arrived in the country.

-In January 2016, Bajrami donated her performance fee and, together with the owner of the Matrix club, Fuad Jukić, arranged assistance for people in need in the town of Trnovac, Bosnia—a community facing economic difficulties and largely neglected by many institutions.
+In January 2016, she donated her performance fee and, together with the owner of the Matrix club, Fuad Jukić, arranged assistance for people in need in Trnovac, Bosnia and Herzegovina, a community facing economic difficulties.

-In February 2016, Selma received an invitation from Vienna's Mayor, Michael Häupl, to attend a humanitarian reception organized by the Austrian government.
-Alongside several ambassadors, she represented Bosnia and the surrounding region as an artist recognized for her humanitarian work.
-The event raised funds for a children’s hospital in Vienna, where young patients from Serbia and Bosnia are also treated.
-On this occasion, Selma stated: "It was an honor to attend such an important event, which is of great significance both for our countries and for the children receiving treatment in Vienna."
+In February 2016, Bajrami attended a humanitarian reception organized by the Austrian government, invited by Michael Häupl, the mayor of Vienna.
+She represented Bosnia and the surrounding region, and the event raised funds for a children's hospital in Vienna treating patients from Serbia and Bosnia and Herzegovina.

+Support for humanitarian campaigns

-In September 2024, Selma participated in the humanitarian campaign “Naše mjesto”, organized by the largest retail chain in Bosnia and Herzegovina, Bingo, together with actor Enis Bešlagić.
-As part of the campaign, gifts and donations were distributed to residents of Tuzla, and Bingo donated 10,000 BAM to the association Club Zmajevo Srce, which runs a café where people with Down syndrome can work and gain employment opportunities.
+In September 2024, she participated in the humanitarian campaign “Naše mjesto”, organized by the retail chain Bingo together with actor Enis Bešlagić.
+Gifts and donations were distributed to residents of Tuzla, and Bingo donated 10,000 BAM to the association Zmajevo Srce, which provides employment opportunities for people with Down syndrome.

-Bajrami supported the humanitarian campaign “Za naše ljude”, organized by N1 and Nova BH in cooperation with the “Pomozi.ba” Association.
-The aim of the campaign was to raise funds to help communities affected by floods in Bosnia and Herzegovina.
-During the live broadcast on 8 October 2024 at 8:00 PM, Selma appealed to viewers to call the dedicated humanitarian number and contribute to the effort.
+Bajrami also supported the campaign "Za naše ljude", organized by N1 and Nova BH in cooperation with the humanitarian organization Pomozi.ba, aimed at raising funds for communities affected by floods in Jablanica, Bosnia and Herzegovina.
+During a live broadcast on 8 October 2024, she appealed to viewers to call the dedicated humanitarian number and contribute.

-In an interview for Dnevni avaz, Serbian singer Dragana Mirković stated that she planned to donate the proceeds from her concert held on 27 September 2025 at the Zetra Olympic Hall, Sarajevo, to humanitarian causes, but was unsure whom to contact.
-She said that she called Selma Bajrami, who directed her to the humanitarian organization “Pomozi.ba”, to which Mirković eventually donated 20,000 BAM.
+In 2025, she assisted Serbian singer Dragana Mirković in connecting with the humanitarian organization Pomozi.ba, which resulted in a donation of 20,000 BAM from Mirković.

 Public image and controversies

+Early controversies

-On 23 January 2009, TV Vogošća aired Selma's music video for the song "Nana" at 7:10 PM, in which she plays a teacher handing out candies to children.
-Following the broadcast, the Communications Regulatory Agency of Bosnia and Herzegovina (CRA) issued a written warning to the local TV station, stating that the message of the music video calls into question the welfare and dignity of minors.
+In January 2009, TV Vogošća aired Selma Bajrami's music video for the song "Nana" at 7:10 pm, in which she plays a teacher handing out candies to children.
+Following the broadcast, the Communications Regulatory Agency of Bosnia and Herzegovina (CRA) issued a written warning to the local TV station, stating that the message of the music video called into question the welfare and dignity of minors.